awesto/django-shop/docs/tutorial/catalog-views.rst

 of the most important fields of a product.
 Normally these are the Id, the name and price, the URL onto the detail view, a short description and a sample image.

-The **djangoSHOP** framework does not know which of those fields have to be serialized, therefore it requires some help from the programmer:
+The **django-SHOP** framework does not know which of those fields have to be serialized, therefore it requires some help from the programmer:

 .. code-block:: python